Skip to Content

 How Is Child Custody Decided in Same-Sex Divorces?

 Child custody in same-sex divorces in San Antonio is determined by the best interests of the child, just as in opposite-sex divorces.
 Factors include the child's needs, each parent's ability to meet those needs, the child's preference (if of sufficient age), and the stability of each parent's home environment.
-It becomes complex when both parents are not legally recognized.
+It becomes complex when neither parent is legally recognized.
 Our team helps ensure your parental rights are advocated for and clarified during proceedings.

 Is Mediation an Option in Same-Sex Divorces?